The Client-Architect Relationship: What Your Architect Wants You to Know – Pt1.

 Being coy about your budget is our worst nightmare.
 There is nothing like a waste of time or money if we spend months with you designing your dream home for you to not be able to afford to build it.
 While you can achieve great outcomes on a range of budgets – we have to use different techniques and accept different concessions depending on your budget.
 A good approach that client’s often use is to give us two figures, one is an ideal budget of what the client would like the project to come under, and the other is the absolute non-negotiable limit which the project cannot exceed.
 This gives us room to work with you to decide if there are any features that you would be willing to break your ‘ideal’ budget for.
 Sometimes the project is designed to be under a budget, and then the client decides that they would be willing to stretch the budget to add in a large al fresco area for example.
 These things are most beneficial to know up front – that way we can work hard to achieve your design for the most efficient outcome, rather than be blindsided by budget or design changes later on.

 We hope this has been insightful and has armed you with more knowledge to help you get the most out of your relationship with an architect.
-Watch this space as next week we will wrap up Part 2 of “The Client-Architect Relationship: What Your Architect Wants You to Know”.
+For more, read Part 2 of “The Client-Architect Relationship: What Your Architect Wants You to Know”.